-In order to prevent non-match features from interfering with a match, the server automatically disables anti-spam, team balancing, ping checking, name filtering, chat filtering, obituary filtering, and the "mercylimit" cvar (the mercy rule).
+In order to prevent non-match features from interfering with a match, the server automatically disables anti-spam, team balancing, ping checking, name filtering, chat filtering, and obituary filtering.
 In addition, the reconnect resume option is automatically enabled.
 When the match ends, all of the overridden features are restored to their non-match values.